-Yes, authors must be prepared to present their papers at any time during the conference (3, 4 or 5 April 2019).
+Yes.
+Authors must be prepared to present their papers on any day of the conference (23, 24, 25 September 2020).
 Failure to comply with this requirement will result in removal of the paper(s) from the conference proceedings.
 Note that the ICEGOV airtime policy will be enforced, which means that if you have multiple papers accepted, you can present a maximum of two papers.

 Do I have to pay for the paper to be published?

-No. If your paper is accepted and presented at the conference, ICEGOV will cover the cost of publication with ACM.
+No. If your paper is accepted and presented at the conference, ICEGOV will cover the cost of publication.

 May I submit multiple papers?